October 2, 2024 · 17 mins read

 SBI Card Unsecured Credit Card – This is a secured card which is tailor made for users with low income or low credit score.
 This card is generally given against a fixed deposit in SBI with a minimum amount of 25,000 and more depending in the individual.
 The annual charge is 499 and it comes with basic perks like cashbacks, rewards and selected discounts.

 HDFC EasyEMI Credit Card- This is also another secured credit card that allows individuals with low to no credit score of experience a credit card.
-It has a quick approval process and offers some good rewards and discounts on transactions.
+It has a quick approval of FD credit card apply online process and offers some good rewards and discounts on transactions.
 It can be easily acquired through an online process.
 The annual fee is Rs.
 500 and the credit limit is 75- 80% of the FD amount.
 This card also has a flexible repayment system making it easier to manage credit for users.

 Here are some tips and tricks to ensure you get the maximum benefit from your card issued against a fixed deposit.
 Following these steps will ensure you have a well-managed credit card, which will translate into a steady credit score.